rossrobino/ovr/apps/docs/src/content/index.md

 <video aria-label="A video showing the network waterfall of a website loading.
 The HTML head element is streamed immediately, allowing JavaScript and CSS files to download while the rest of the HTML body streams in simultaneously." src="https://zsbsjhwuth2a2ck8.public.blob.vercel-storage.com/html-streaming-network-Owka5ZckQQIo791h0LQ771O5ZZV3Wb.mp4" autoplay loop muted loading="lazy" playsinline></video>

 ovr's architecture gives you true streaming SSR and progressive rendering out of the box.
-No hydration bundle, no buffering---just HTML over the wire, as soon as it's ready.
+No hydration bundle, no buffering---just HTML delivered in order, as soon as it's ready.

-## Features

-- **Asynchronous Streaming JSX**: Write components that perform async operations (like data fetching) directly. ovr handles concurrent evaluation and ordered streaming output.
-- **Type Safety**: ovr is written in TypeScript and supports type safe route patterns with parameters.
-- **Built on the Fetch API**: A modern HTTP router built on the `Request` and `Response` objects.
-- **[Trie](https://en.wikipedia.org/wiki/Radix_tree)-Based Routing**: Efficient and fast route matching, supporting static paths, parameters, and wildcards.
-Performance does not degrade as you add more routes.